syntax53/MMUD-Explorer/README.md

 -NEW: Expanded external map to 50x50!
 Added options for 30x50 and 50x50
 -UP: expanded map size on rooms tab as well to 30x23 (was 20x20)
 -UP: Added options to both maps to mark shops or room spells
--UP: Added option to both maps to permit the drawing duplicate rooms (labyrinth, etc)
+-UP: Added option to both maps to permit the drawing of duplicate rooms (labyrinth, etc)
 -FIX: Fixed presets.
 Consider resetting them!
-Removed the "feature" that stores them specific to database
+Removed the "feature" that stores them specific to databases

 Spells:
--NEW: new field (from NMR v1.8+ exports) for displaying if spell is resistible by no one, anyone, and anti-magic
+-NEW: new field (from NMR v1.8+ exports) for displaying if a spell is resistible by no one, anyone, and anti-magic
 -NEW: damage/mana efficiency column on spells
 -UP: spells restricted to classes via learning method now filtered (requires database created with NMR v1.7+)
--UP: level used for calculating spell damage no longer minimized to required level (monsters don't obey req. level)
 -UP: if a spell executes a textblock and that textblock only casts spells, the spells will be displayed in the detail window

 Items: